Cloudneeti/pci-paas-webapp-ase-sqldb-appgateway-keyvault-oms/README.md

 1. Log into your DNS hosting provider and update the A/AAAA record with the Application Gateway IP address.

+	#### Enable Kudu Access

+Remember that this Web App is living within a VNET that isn't publicly accessible, so in order to be able to deploy stuff, access Kudu console and so on, you need to create a Virtual Machine that is living within the same Virtual Network and use that to access the Web App with its internal IP.

+You would also need a Server with a DNS role to be able to resolve the Web App specific domains (and other hostnames within your Virtual Network).You need to create A-records pointing to the App Service Environment's Internal Load Balancer IP address for the following hostnames (*, *.scm, ftp, publish).

+However, If you are deploying this solution in an isolated environment which does not have access to DNS server, You can create a Virtual Machine that is living within the same Virtual Network and update its host file mapping App Service Environment's Internal Load Balancer IP address.
+For example:

+10.10.0.73	www.contosowebstore.com	www.scm.contosowebstore.com

 2. Verify you can connect to your site by browsing to its domain, for example `http://www.contosowebstore.com`.